Rahul-Raoo/ImageProcessing/README.md

-# ImageProcessing
+# Image Processing
-Just a hands on Image processing using python.
+Just a hands-on Image processing using python.